-- Speakers' Bureau is no longer identified as a core tool. - References to the defunct LaneVoices tool are removed throughout the plan. - The Web Notice core tool has been significantly expanded to incorporate the use of social media. - Table 1 Summary Table of Public Involvement has been revised to more accurately reflect the use of outreach and participation tools for the MPO's key work products.
+- Speakers' Bureau is no longer identified as a core tool - The Web Notice core tool has been significantly expanded to incorporate the use of social media. - Table 1 Summary Table of Public Involvement has been revised to more accurately reflect the use of outreach and participation tools for the MPO's key work products.
 Revisions are based on updated policies and procedures since the 2015 plan.